TOSIT-IO/tdp-collection/roles/ranger/README.md

 - [ ] Automate the creation of the Ranger services in each plugin sub-tasks
 - [ ] (?)
 Automate the creation of the Ranger DB / DB user
 - [x] Make the choice between MySQL / Postgres configurable
+- [ ] Add handler to handle config changes (restart Admin and Usersync)